erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 ## Summary

+* A concise, articulate, humane description of the pleasures of craftwork in the context of life
 * In trying to fit Korn's descriptions of the pleasures of craftwork to my own experiences with software development, I'm reminded of The Pragmatic Programmer
 * Korn is to craft and furniture making what Wendell Berry is to community and farming